William Kent: Furniture designer

 His stately furniture designs complemented his interiors: he designed furnishings for Hampton Court Palace (1732), Lord Burlington's Chiswick House (1729), London, Thomas Coke's Holkham Hall, Norfolk, Robert Walpole's pile at Houghton Hall, for Devonshire House in London, and at Rousham and George Henry Lee I, 2nd Earl of Lichfield‘s Ditchley Park.
 The royal barge he designed for Frederick, Prince of Wales can be seen at the National Maritime Museum, Greenwich.

 In his own age, Kent's fame and popularity were so great that he was employed to give designs for all things, even for ladies' birthday dresses, of which he could know nothing and which he decorated with the five classical orders of architecture.
 These and other absurdities drew upon him the satire of William Hogarth who, in October 1725, produced a Burlesque on Kent's Altarpiece at St. Clement Danes.

+In 1733, he was commissioned by William Cavendish, 3rd Duke of Devonshire to design the first baby carriage with wheels.
+It was ornately decorated and was pulled by a goat or a small pony.

 Walpole tribute

 According to Horace Walpole, Kent "was a painter, an architect, and the father of modern gardening.
 In the first character he was below mediocrity; in the second, he was a restorer of the science; in the last, an original, and the inventor of an art that realizes painting and improves nature.
 Mahomet imagined an Elysium, Kent created many."